odhran-kainos/DataPlatformDeliveryHelper/01_discovery_requirements.md

 - Preferred data formats and interfaces
 - Integration with existing analytical tools

-#### 3.3 IT/Technical Teams
+### 3.3 IT/Technical Teams
 **Role:** Implementation, maintenance, technical constraints

 **Key Questions:**
-- What are our current technical constraints and limitations?
+- What are our current technical constraints and limitations (e.g., cloud provider, approved technologies)?
 - What systems must this platform integrate with?
+What are the integration patterns (API, DB link, etc.)?
-- What are our security and compliance requirements?
+- What are our security and compliance requirements (e.g., data encryption, access control)?
 - What's our current operational capacity for new systems?
+Who will support this platform?
 - What technical debt should we address as part of this project?
+- What are the non-negotiable technical standards we must adhere to?
+- How do you prefer to handle logging, monitoring, and alerting?
+- What are the expected SLAs for the systems this platform will depend on?

 **Infrastructure Assessment:**
 - Current data infrastructure inventory